Azure/mlops-v2/QUICKSTART.md

    ![ADO Run4](./images/ADO-run4.png)

    Under global, there's two values namespace and postfix.
 These values should render the names of the artifacts to create unique.
-Especially the name for the storage account, which has the most rigid constraints, like uniqueness Azure wide and 3-24 lowercase characters and numbers.
+Especially the name for the storage account, which has the most rigid constraints, like uniqueness Azure wide and 3-5 lowercase characters and numbers.
 So please change namespace and/or postfix to a value of your liking and remember to stay within the contraints of a storage account name as mentioned above.
 Then save, commit, push, pr to get these values into the pipeline.

+   If your are running a Deep Learning workload such as CV or NLP, you have to ensure your GPU compute is availible in your deployment zone.
+Please replace as shown above your location to eastus.
+Example:

+    namespace: [5 max random new letters]
+    postfix: [4 max random new digits]
+    location: eastus

    2. Go to ADO pipelines